charley-dixon/dollar-game/README.md

 ### 6) The game ends when the baseball game ends.
 Anyone with money left in their wallet is a winner in my book, but all winners are not necessarily made equal...

-Obviously players don't really have any control over whether they win or lose, so the game is really about camaraderie and friendship.
+Obviously players don't really have any control over whether they win or lose, that all depends on the actual baseball game itself, so the game is really about camaraderie, friendship, and the love of baseball.
 If you're fiscally aware, think about this: the more people you play with the less money you lose, because the fewer `turn`s you have (and thus less `ante`'ing).
 So make a lot of friends, finish a beer, save the cup, ask some poor cashier to break a twenty dollar bill into singles, and get down to a ballpark near you.

 ## Scoring